yutaodou/logseq-image-auto-resizer/README.md

-# Logseq Automatic Image Resizer
+# Logseq image auto resizer
 A plugin to automatically resize image to your preferred size

 ## Development